-The fundamental goal of the ETF maritime transport section is to contribute to a strong European maritime transport industry.
-That vision underpins our priorities for 2017-2021.
-A strong, sustainable maritime sector means an industry without social dumping and unfair competition, with decent and safe employment, high-quality training and certification standards, and with an enabling environment for the recruitment and retention of European seafarers including a greater participation of female and young seafarers.
+The ETF Maritime section activities are coordinated to contribute to a solid European maritime transport industry directly.
+For us, a strong, sustainable maritime sector is an industry without social dumping and unfair competition, with decent and safe employment, high-quality training and certification standards, and an enabling environment for the recruitment and retention of European seafarers, including increased participation of female and young seafarers.